 From then on, the Piacenza hills were transformed into a very significant wine-growing area, comprising four valleys - Val Tidone, Val D’Arda, Val Trebbia and Val Nure - covering 6,800 hectares of land, almost all of it hilly (from 150 to 450 metres above sea level).
 The wines produced in this area are protected and promoted by the Consorzio Tutela Vini D.O.C.
-Colli Piacentini consortium, founded in 1986, and are celebrated every September during the Valtidone Wine Fest.
+Colli Piacentini consortium, founded in 1986, and are celebrated during the Monterosso Val d'Arda Festival (in spring) and the Valtidone Wine Fest (in autumn).

-The most famous of all PDO Colli Piacentini wines is Gutturnio, the king of Piacenza wine, which accounts for nearly 25% of production, followed by Malvasia, at 23%.
+The most famous of all DOC Colli Piacentini wines is Gutturnio, the king of Piacenza wine, which accounts for nearly 25% of production, followed by Malvasia, at 23%.

 In both the fizzy and still versions, the wine’s identity very much derives from the different characters of the grapes that make it.
 Whilst Barbera is easily affected by rainfall, low in tannins and has a high degree of acidity, the Croatina grape variety has a thick skin, is rich in tannins and polyphenols and takes longer to age, unlike the Barbera variety.
 When combined, they give life to a well-bodied wine with an intense colour and dry, vinous palate.